Be an informed voter

 Do you know who represents you?
 You can look up your federal and state elected leaders here: https://app.leg.wa.gov/DistrictFinder/

 The Congressional tab will display your federal representatives.
-These elected leaders work on federal laws and the federal budget.
+These elected leaders work on federal laws and budgets that affect the whole country.

-There are two U.S. Senators for all of Washington:
+There are two U.S. Senators representing all of Washington:

-The state is then divided into congressional districts (CD), with one U.S. representative per district.
+The state is then divided into congressional districts (CDs), with one U.S. representative per district.
 There are four congressional districts that include parts of King County: